Fire wreaks havoc on west Wichita building

 While putting the fire out, a firefighter received a minor injury.

-A janitor was able to escape the building at the time of the fire.
+A janitor was able to escape the building during the fire.
 He was left unharmed.

 According to Pearman, the fire was in the attic of the building, which caused the roof to cave in.